evwalz/epc/README.md

 ## Extended probabilistic climatology (EPC)

+EPC is a benchmark forecast for precipitation.
 Details can be found here: http://www.epc.kit-weather.de/

 **The data:**